Capabilities

 Why Decision Traces Matter

-- Learning — when the agent is wrong, decision traces show where the reasoning went off-track
+- Learning.
+When the agent is wrong, the trace shows where the reasoning went off-track.

-- Compliance — provides the documentation trail that regulated environments require
+- Compliance.
+The trace provides the documentation trail that regulated environments require.

 Adversarial Agent Review